ithaaswin/CI-CD-Pipeline/README.md

 <a name = "mutate_tag"></a>

 ## Mutate Operators
 * The function [randomSelector.js](mutation/randomSelector.js) picks a file with .js extension randomly.
-Specific files which shouldn't be picked from the target directory can be specified in the file noSelect.json This includes index.js by default.
+Specific files which shouldn't be picked from the target directory can be specified in the array ignoreFiles.
+This includes index.js by default.
 * Mutation functions are in [rewrite.js](/mutation/rewrite.js).
 Each function is randomly picked and each function picks an operator randomly to be applied on a selected .js file.
 Functions are improvised such that compilation errors are precluded.

 <a name = "harness_tag"></a>